Table of Contents

 What is a Wireframe?

 A wireframe is a simple sketch or diagram that shows the layout of a webpage or app screen.
-It focuses on the placement of elements like buttons, menus, text, and images, without worrying about colors, fonts, or fancy designs.
-Wireframes are usually black-and-white or grayscale, using basic shapes like rectangles and lines to represent content.
+It focuses on the placement of elements, such as buttons, menus, text, and images, without worrying about colors, fonts, or elaborate designs.
+Wireframes are typically black and white or grayscale, utilizing basic shapes such as rectangles and lines to represent content.

 - Purpose: To plan the structure and flow of a website or app before starting design or coding.